 And no, I’m not talking about the gay or lesbian porn you find for free on Pornhub.
 Most of that shit is about as “queer” as The Conjuring 2 is “a true story”.
 And I’m certainly not talking about all of the porn featuring trans people that is marketed through transphobic slurs for cis people to get off on.
 I’m talking sites like The Crash Pad Series, FTM Fucker, and Aja Porn Films.

 Follow Trans, Enby, and Genderqueer Sex or Porn Blogs

 Seriously, there’s soooooo much awesome, free amateur queer porn on Tumblr with endless ideas for practices that you might like applying to your own sex life.
 Like, oodles of it.
-Unfortunately, due to Tumblr’s crack downs on pornographic content, they’re a lot harder to find as search results will not yield the results you seek.
-Dropping some terms in Google search is the way to go.
-But once you find one, they all just sort of line-up together through notes and re-blogs.
+Dropping some terms in search such as #queer nsft, or #trans nsft, and so on, is the way to go.
+But once you find one great blog, they all just sort of line-up together through notes and shares.

 Sidenote: I’ve submitted nudes here myself so don’t be surprised if you see me flashing my girl cock during your perusal of the posts there.

 Hopefully at least some of this helps in your exploration of what makes you feel hot as fuck!